Feedback Requests: Employee self-driven 360º

 Both 360º Feedback and Requested feedback are shown in your list of personal 360º Feedback.
 Either after the deadline or immediately, if the reviewer released it, you will see the provided feedback.

 You are the owner of this feedback now.
 That means you are able to delete or edit the requested feedback.
-You can only edit certain properties of your requested feedback like topic and selection of reviewers.
+You can only edit certain properties of your requested feedback like topic and deadline.
 If you decide to delete a feedback request you created, be sure to do so quickly.
 Your reviewers might have spent quite some time to provide you with valuable feedback!

 HR Visibility into request feedback